The EDGE Language: Extended General Einsums for Graph Algorithms: Features

 Additionally, certain operations require only touching the entities and not the data values.
 For example, simply gathering the neighbors of the set of vertices in $F$ (see \bfs{} Example~\ref{sidebar:bfs-entity}) does not actually require processing their data values.
 It simply requires access to the shared non-zero $s$ coordinates in both $G$ and $F$, to determine which $d$ coordinates (neighbors) exist in $G$ for a given $s$ coordinate (parent) in $F$.
 In general, we can make our computations more efficient by (1) only accessing entities when necessary, and when accessing entities \emph{is} necessary, by (2) not accessing data values unless that is also necessary.

-Let's take a closer look at the execution of Equation~\eqref{eqn:bfs_step2}.
+Let us take a closer look at the execution of Equation~\eqref{eqn:bfs_step2}.
 It requires two steps: (1) gather neighbors of parent vertices ($s$ coordinates in $F$) by walking the iteration space and projecting into the data space, then (2) compute on the retrieved data values.

-In \edge, we generalize these two steps into two types of operators: (1) the \emph{merge} operator and (2) the \emph{compute} operator.
+In \edge{}, we generalize these two steps into two types of operators: (1) the \emph{merge} operator and (2) the \emph{compute} operator.
 We explain each below.

 Earlier, we stated that every map and reduce action must be followed by a compute operator (see Sections~\ref{sssec:map} and~\ref{sssec:reduce}).
-We now expand this: every map and reduce action consists of a \emph{merge operator} and a \emph{compute operator}, denoted by $[\map|\red] <\textit{compute\_{operator}}>(<\textit{merge\_{operator}}>)$.
+We now expand this: every map and reduce action consists of a \emph{merge operator} (\merge) and a \emph{compute operator} (\compute), denoted by $[\map|\red] <\textit{\compute}>(<\textit{\merge}>)$.